What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 As we move on to the next section, we’ll be delving into Miami’s famous rooftops, the perfect way to unwind after a long day of exploring or beach chilling.

-8. Lounge At Famous Miami Rooftops
+8. Lounge At Famous Rooftops

 Another must-visit rooftop is Sugar, located in the trendy Brickell neighborhood.
 This rooftop bar features Asian-inspired decor, signature cocktails, and stunning views of the Miami River and skyline.

-If you’re looking for a more relaxed atmosphere, head over to The Cape at the luxurious Four Seasons Hotel.
-This rooftop pool bar is the perfect spot to soak up the sun, sip on a refreshing cocktail, and enjoy panoramic views of the Atlantic Ocean and downtown Miami.
+This rooftop pool bar is the perfect spot to soak up the sun, sip on a refreshing cocktail, and enjoy panoramic views of the Atlantic Ocean and downtown.

-9. Go Shopping In Miami
+9. Exceptional Shopping

 The shiny highrises in Brickell Avenue in Miami on a sunny summer day with blue skies above